 VEA ♦ 16% of this account is invested in the Vanguard FTSE Developed Markets ETF.

 TD ♦ 6% of this account is invested in the TD Bank given their strength and US market presence.
 Being the second biggest bank in Canada, with a market cap of $104.4B, TD has the strength and history I am looking for before investing.
 Canadian banks are great dividend payers and I like to play around with a small portion of my portfolio.
 I purchased it in a downturn when the P/E ratio was under 12 but again, I do not suggest you buy individual stocks.
-Stick to indexing in low-cost funds.
+Stick to indexing with low-cost funds.

 I used to use margin a lot to trade but I completely stopped since switching to a long-term approach.
 Margin (borrowing to invest) can greatly increase your gains but it also puts you at risk in any downturn.
 It allows you to borrow against your securities and increases your purchasing power but when your portfolio drops, you will then need to cover for those borrowed funds or sell your positions immediately.